You are here

 What is Cord Blood Banking?

-Cord blood banking includes the whole process from collecting the blood in your newborn’s umbilical cord and placenta to storage for future medical purposes.
+Cord blood banking includes the whole process from collection through storage of newborn stem cells for future medical purposes.
 If needed for treatment, the cord blood bank will release the stem cells to your physician.

-It’s up to you to decide what kind of cord blood storage – public or private (family) - to choose:
+It’s up to you to decide what type of cord blood storage – public or private (family) - to choose:

-You can check if you have opportunities for cord blood banking by choosing your country below:
+You can check your options for cord blood banking by choosing your country below: